 Daily Schedule - Week 1

-On Tuesday the volunteers will be provided with a full orientation, safety briefing, and overview of the conservation projects to be undertaken during the Conservation Vacation.
-After lunch the volunteers will start their volunteer service, as per the Park Service's schedule.
+On Tuesday participants will be provided with a full orientation, safety briefing, and overview of the conservation projects to be undertaken during the Conservation Vacation.
+After lunch participants, led by the ACE Crew Leader, will start their volunteer service, as per the Park Service's schedule.
 The exact nature of the service will very much depend on the current requirements of the park but can include removal of invasive species, repairs to fencing and light trail work.
-For the remainder of the week the volunteers will be required to complete 8 hours of service each day, generally between 8:00am and 4:00pm.
-This will allow plenty of time in the evening for volunteers to explore the park, hike, take photographs, or just relax and take in the inspiring views of the Grand Canyon National Park.
+For the remainder of the week participants will complete 8 hours of service each day, generally between 8:00am and 4:00pm.
+This will allow plenty of time in the evening for everyone to explore the park, hike, take photographs, or just relax and take in the inspiring views of the Grand Canyon National Park.

 Daily Sechedule - Week 2

-The second week will continue as the first with volunteers completing 8 hours of daily service from Monday until Thursday.
-Again this will involve undertaking tasks as required by the Park Service and may include removal of invasive species, repairs to fencing and light trail work.
-The final Friday will be spent dismantling camp, packing all belongings and cleaning the camp site (leaving no trace).
-The return transfer to Flagstaff will then be provided.
-Upon arrival in Flagstaff the ACE Volunteer Vacation program will come to a close.
+The second week will continue as the first with participants completing 8 hours of daily service from Monday until Thursday.
+The final Friday of the Conservation Vacation will be spent dismantling camp, packing all belongings, and cleaning the camp site (adhering to Leave No Trace principles).
+The return transfer to Flagstaff will then be made where onward journies to Phoenix Sky Harbor Airport can be provided.

 Weekends provide Conservation Vacation participants with free time to explore the area and Grand Canyon National Park.
 In collaboration with Bright angel Cycles, ACE is proud to be able to offer cycle rides along the rim of Grand Canyon.
 ACE will also provide a visit to the National Geographic Visitor Center, just outside the park, and a ticket to watch the IMAX movie 'Grand Canyon: Hidden Secrets'.